 We recall that the Lorenz attractor is formed by the addition of two wings, each wing lying around the equilibrium points C^+ and C^- , respectively.
 Therefore each surface of the family separates the attractor in two winding regions.
-One region is contained in x > 0 and the other one is contained in x < 0 (see Fig. 10).
+One region in contained in x > 0 and the other one is contained in x < 0.